red-rose06/Python_Practice/README.md

 # Python_Practice
-A collection of beginner-level python programs for practice.
+A collection of beginner-level Python programs I wrote for practice.
+These cover basic concepts, syntax, and logic-building exercises from early coursework and self-practice.